ka-architect/aws-solutions-architect-associate/topics/data/storage/README.md

 - Must be using a cluster-aware FS (not XFS, EXT4, etc.)

 ## EBS Encryption
+- Seamless encryption of EBS data volumes, boot volumes, and snapshots
-- Data at rest, in-flight, snapshots will be encrypted
+- Data at rest, in-flight, snapshots will be encrypted via KMS (AWS-/self-managed)
 - Encryption has minimal impact on latency
 - KMS encyrption keys (AES-256)
 - Snapshots of encrypted volumes are encrypted, to bypass make snapshot unencrypted, then encrypt after copying
+- **Encryption by Default:** enforce the encryption of the new EBS volumes and snapshot copies that you create
+    - no effect on existing EBS volumes or snapshots
+    - Region-specific setting, once enabled cannot be disabled for individual volumes or snapshots in that Region
+    - When enabled, you can launch an instance only if the instance type supports EBS encryption – EBS does not support asymmetric KMS keys, does support symmetric keys but manual process

 # Elastic File System (EFS)
 - **Elastic File System (EFS):** managed network file system (NFS) for linux systems (POSIX), that can be mounted on EC2 in any AZ